 - ACT or SAT – MCNY will accept an ACT composite score of 18 or above or an SAT score of 860.
 The SAT score is a combined score of the Critical Reading and Math portions of the exam.
 The Critical Reading portion by itself should be no less than 430.

-- For students already in New York City, they may take the MCNY Accuplacer Examination to meet the English Language Proficiency Requirements.
+- MCNY Accuplacer – For students already in New York City, they may take the our Accuplacer examination to meet the English Language Proficiency Requirements.
 Students will need to achieve a minimum of 60 on the Reading section and a minimum score of 65 on the sentence skills portion of the examination.

-Only one of the above mentioned tests (that meets the minimum requirements for admission) is necessary.
-Official scores of the TOEFL, IELTS, ACT, SAT or ELS course 110 completion must be sent directly to MCNY from the test administration site.
-In most cases, MCNY will allow certified copies stamped by a high school counselor, high school administrator or EducationUSA Adviser.
-CEEB/TOEFL School Code: 2157
+PLEASE MAKE NOTE: only on of the above mentioned tests (that meets the minimum requirements for admission) is necessary.
+Official scores of the TOEFL, IELTS, Pearson, ACT, SAT, and LSI, Kaplan or ELS course completion must be sent directly to MCNY from the test administration site.
+In most cases, MCNY will allow certified copies stamped by a high school counselor, high school administrator or academic advisor.
+CEEB: 4802/TOEFL School Code: 2509

 - An Immunizations Form indicating MMR.
 New York State public health law requires that college and university students provide documentation of immunity to measles, mumps, and rubella (MMR) before their first term of study.
 Students should submit completed immunization documentation for MMR 30 days prior to registering for classes.
 Although it is not required for an admission's decision we encourage you to submit your immunization record with your application.
 Students will not be able to register for classes without documentation of MMR1.

 MCNY is authorized under Federal law to enroll nonimmigrant alien students and is fully accredited under the Middle States Association of Colleges and Schools.

 - August 1st for Fall admission - Fall classes start in early September